intel/trustauthority-client-for-python/inteltrustauthorityclient/cli/README.md

 ## Prerequisites
 - Python 3.8 or newer.
-- Ubuntu 24.04 and Linux kernel 6.8 or newer.
+- Ubuntu 24.04 and Linux kernel 6.8 or newer with support for the ConfigFS-TSM subsystem.
-- Intel TDX Attestation Primitives installed in the guest TD.
+- [Intel SGX DCAP 1.21](https://github.com/intel/SGXDataCenterAttestationPrimitives/releases/tag/DCAP_1.21) or later installed on the server's host OS.
-- NVIDIA Attestation SDK in TD.
+- [NVIDIA Attestation SDK v1.4.0](https://docs.nvidia.com/attestation/technical-docs-sdk/latest/sdk_releases.html#v1-4-0) installed in the guest TD.
+NVIDIA Attestation SDK v2.0.0 is _not_ supported.

 ## Intel Trust Authority Configuration
 The CLI requires a configuration file (config.json) to be provided for the CLI operations.
 The following is an example of the configuration file: